jrochenrfm/clarity/README.md

    This should trigger a Moodle upgrade and the new web service should be available in the site administration (Site administration -> Notifications)

+3- You will need to assign Moodle permissions and access as suits your Moodle installation.